Medical Pharmacology (BSc)

 No specific equipment is required.

-A Professional Training Year is in development and we aim to have this option available for students entering Cardiff University in 2017-18.
+A Professional Training Year is in development and we hope to have this option available for students entering Cardiff University in 2017-18.

 Key Information Sets (KIS) make it easy for prospective students to compare information about full or part time undergraduate courses, and are available on the Unistats website.